MarcinPlodzien/Benchmark_tutorial_GAN_VAE_RBM/README.md

     *   After $k$ steps, we obtain $v_{model}$.
 We push the energy of this "fantasy particle" *up*.

 This "push-down, push-up" mechanism creates an energy valley around the true data distribution.

+### 3.4 intuition: Sculpting the Energy Landscape
+Imagine the Energy function $E(v)$ as a physical terrain.
+*   **Likelihood** corresponds to **Low Energy**.
+*   **Training** is the process of "digging holes" at the locations of real data points (Positive Phase) and "piling up dirt" at the locations where the model currently hallucinates/drifts (Negative Phase).
+*   **Convergence**: Eventually, the "holes" become deep valleys at the real data locations, and the rest of the landscape is raised high.
+A particle dropped into this landscape (via Gibbs Sampling) will naturally roll down into the valleys, effectively generating data that looks real.

 ---